 One of the most loved designs by tourists who travel to India, this form of embroidery design originated in the state of Rajasthan.
-Rajasthan is known for its rich and colourful culture of art, music and food.
+Rajasthan is famous for its rich and colourful culture of art, music and food.
 The culture of the state also reflects on these embroidery designs.
 While using the Rajasthani Patchwork style of embroidery, fabrics of different colours are cut in small pieces and stitched back together to create a bigger piece of fabric.
-These kinds of patterns can generally be seen on ghargras, lehengaas and also some home décor fabrics like quilts or curtains.
+We get to see these kinds of patterns on ghagras, lehengas and also some home décor fabrics like quilts or curtains.

 Image Source: Pinterest

-This embroidery design is heavily inspired by the Persian culture but over the years has gained immense popularity in India.
-The Kashidakiri embroidery pattern is mostly practiced in the state of Kashmir but has created an identity for itself of being intricate, colourful and absolutely stunning.
+Persian culture is the inspiration for this embroidery design, however over the years it has gained immense popularity in India.
+The Kashidakiri embroidery pattern is a Kashmiri trend but being intricate, colourful and absolutely stunning, it has created an identity for itself.
 These embroidery designs are extremely popular around the world since they are unique and only a skilled artist from India would be able to execute them perfectly.
-The designs created using this pattern are mostly inspired by floral patterns and leaves and do not focus too much on animal prints or patterns.
-There is a huge difference between this Indian hand embroidery design when compared to any other western embroidery pattern which can be easily identifiable.
+The inspiration taken for designs of this pattern is from floral patterns and not much from animal prints or patterns.
+The difference between this Indian hand embroidery design and any other western embroidery pattern is easily identifiable.

 Image Source: Utsavpedia